 Make Safe Driving Decisions This January To Avoid Weather-Related Accidents

-Posted On behalf of Pfeifer Morgan & Stesiak on Jan 20, 2015 in Advice
+Posted On behalf of Pfeifer Morgan & Stesiak on Jan 20, 2015 in Car Accidents

 Each year, January brings with it snow, ice, and freezing temperatures.
 While this makes for beautiful winter landscapes, it makes driving more difficult and dangerous.
 According to the National Highway Traffic Safety Administration 23 percent of road accidents involve weather, 17 percent of which takes place while its snowing, 12 percent when the road is icy, and 17 percent when the road is slushy.